-Were you injured in an Electrocution/Electrical Accident on a Construction Site in Boston, Massachusetts?
-Choose an Experienced Personal Injury Lawyer.
-Choose Parker Scheer LLP.
+Were you injured in an accident involving Electrocution/Electrical on a Construction Site in Boston, Massachusetts?
+It’s critical to proceed with an experienced and knowledgeable personal injury lawyer, such as Parker Scheer LLP.

-Construction workers encounter many hazards on a day-to-day basis including the risk of electrocution.
+Construction workers encounter many hazards on a daily basis including electrocution risks.
 Electrical accidents can occur in a large variety of ways.
 For example, a construction worker may suffer an electrical injury when he mistakenly encounters a live wire while attempting to complete his routine work at a construction site.
 Similarly, a construction worker may suffer and electrocution injury while working in an area where he was thought the electricity was shut off, but it is still on.
 In any of these circumstances the injuries to the construction worker are often extremely serious and at times end up being fatal.

-Electrocution injuries can have a long lasting effect on the surviving injured worker.
+Electrocution injuries can have a long-lasting effect on the injured worker.
 In severe cases, the physical injuries from the electrical accident can be permanently disabling.
-The injured worker may find out that as a result of the electrical accident he suffered a heart attack, serious burns, or nerve damage.
-Because of this, often times the injured construction worker will require extensive medical treatment and surgeries.
-In addition, to overcoming the physical and emotional pain and suffering, the injured worker will also be faced with whether or not he can return to work in the construction field.
-If he is unable to return to his prior work in the construction field, he may be left without any means of gainful employment.
+As a result of the electrical accident, the worker may have suffered a heart attack, serious burns, or nerve damage.
+Because of this, often times the construction worker who was involved with these injuries will need extensive medical treatment, and unfortunately surgeries in some cases.
+Additionally, not only will the worker experience emotional and physical suffering and pain, but he will also deal with the stress of not knowing if he will be able to return to a job in the construction field.
+With the chance of him not being able to return, he has the potential to be without employment.
 Because of this, if you have been injured, it is important to get an experienced construction site accident lawyer.